mifjpn/Moebuntu-kawaiiUbuntu-ToysOriginal/SetUp1(Preprocessing the theme settings).md

-# Preprocessing the theme settings
+# Pre-processing of theme settings
-1.Search for "GNOME Tweaks" from Ubuntu Software and install it.
-From a terminal (Ctrl+Alt+T), type the following to apply it. (not including the $)
+1. Install Extension Manager

-	$ sudo apt install gnome-tweak-tool
+　From Terminal (Ctrl+Alt+T), type the following to install gnome-shell-extension-manager. (do not include $)

-2.Next, open Firefox, go to [GNOME Shell extensions](https://extensions.gnome.org/), and click on Install browser extensions by clicking here in the purple box.
+	$ sudo apt install gnome-shell-extension-manager

-3.You will be prompted to install the add-on, click the Continue installation button.
+2. Install User Themes
-4.You will also be asked for permission to add GNOME Shell Integration, click the Add button.
+Launch the Extension Manager, search for "User Themes" in the "Find" tab, and click the "Add" button to install.
-5.You will be prompted that GNOME Shell Integration has been added to Firefox, press the "OK" button.
+Go to the "Added" tab and you will see that "User Themes" has been registered.
+First, activate the Extension by setting the button on the header to "ON" (to the right).
+Next, turn on the button to the right of "User Themes" as well.
+This will allow you to change the GNOME Shell theme.

-6.Now, once you reload, the purple frame at the top will disappear.
-Next, click User Themes and select
+4. Install and prepare gnome-tweaks
-7.User Themes page, and turn on the button on the right.
+　Open Terminal (Ctrl+Alt+T) and type the following to apply and gnome-tweaks will be installed.
+(Terminal~$)

-8.You will be asked if you want to install User Themes.
-Press the "Install" button.
+    $ sudo apt install gnome-tweaks

-9.User Themes is now "On" and you can use user themes.
+Launch GNOME Tweaks and see.
+If you look at the Appearance > GNOME Shell section, you will see a selection button to change the user theme.

-If you look at the Appearance > GNOME Shell section of GNOME Tweaks, you will see a selection button that allows you to change your user theme.
+(See: Gnome-Shell-Extention is no longer available due to FireFox snap.
+In the appendix, I will write PPA for Deb installation of FireFox, etc. Please see).